jhristu/dotfiles/README.md

 1. Sign in to App Store
 1. Sign in to iCloud
-1. Install XCode Command Line Tools by running `xcode-select --instal`
+1. Install XCode Command Line Tools by running `xcode-select --install`

 ## Setup ##